zenjen-devs/zenjen-devs.github.io/bio.md

 ### About

 <p align="left">
 Jen believes in the power of data to solve critical industry challenges.
-Proficient in Python, SQL, and multi-platform programming tools, she has significant experience with complex engineering problems and excels in safety-critical applications.
+Proficient in Python, SQL, and multi-platform programming tools, she has significant experience with complex engineering problems and industry applications.

   <br>
   <br>